8 minute read

 • Constantly zoom out (see bigger picture) and zoom in to find gaps in the mind map.

 • Spaced retrieval: accurate recall of information over progressively longer periods of time.
-Usually on the same day when you learn the concept, three days later, one week later, and one month later.

 • Teach to others (Feynman technique); you can write blog posts and share it with the community.